-Guity Nashat is a research fellow at the Hoover Institution and a professor of Islamic and Middle Eastern history at the University of Illinois at Chicago.
+Guity Nashat was a research fellow at the Hoover Institution and a professor of Islamic and Middle Eastern history at the University of Illinois at Chicago.

 An economic historian, she has written about the role of women in Iran and Islamic society.
 Her current research deals with the evolution of government in the Middle East since the rise of Islam.